rockca/hardDeploy/README.md

 ## Deploying and Upgrading Proxies

 As mentioned above, the deploy function can also deploy a contract through a proxy.
-It can be done without modification of the contract as long as it does not have a constructor (or constructor with zero arguments).
+It can be done without modification of the contract as long as its number of constructor arguments matches the proxy initialization/update function.

 The default Proxy is both ERC-1967 and ERC-173 Compliant, but other proxy can be specified, like openzeppelin transparent proxies.

-Code for the default Proxy can be found [here](solc_0.7/proxy/EIP173Proxy.sol)
+Code for the default Proxy can be found [here](solc_0.7/proxy/EIP173Proxy.sol).

 To perform such proxy deployment, you just need to invoke the deploy function with the following options : `{..., proxy: true}`